About the Project

-The hormone hepcidin controls the amount and distribution of iron in the body; expression of hepcidin is controlled by a combination of iron concentrations in the body, inflammation, and the requirement for iron to make red blood cells.
-We have made significant contributions to understanding how hepcidin and iron are controlled in health and disease, including iron deficiency, thalassaemia, HIV, HCV and typhoid fever.
-We utilise experimental models of key diseases, including malaria and tumour models, and manipulate hepcidin to test how controlling iron homeostasis influences the course of disease.
+The hormone hepcidin controls the amount and distribution of iron in the body; expression of hepcidin is controlled by a combination of iron concentration in the body, inflammation, and the requirement for iron to make red blood cells.
+We have made significant contributions to understanding how hepcidin and iron are controlled in health and disease, including iron deficiency, thalassaemia, HIV, HCV, typhoid fever, Influenza virus infection, and most recently COVID19.
+We utilise experimental models of key diseases, including malaria and tumour models, and manipulate hepcidin to test how controlling iron homeostasis influences immune responses and the course of disease.

 Future work will look at how iron availability influences adaptive immunity, in terms of a) how iron is trafficked within lymph nodes and the spleen to ensure supply for lymphocytes; b) how iron acquisition by lymphocytes and their haematopoietic progenitors influences cellular metabolism, differentiation and function; c) how iron availability impacts the immune response to vaccines, protection from infections, autoimmunity, and immunotherapy of cancer.